cdwillie76/google-plus-user-feed/README.markdown

 5. heroku ps (This will verify that the app is running)
 6. Run the command: heroku config:add NODE_ENV=production
 7. Run the command: heroku config:add GOOGLE_API_KEY=[api key]
-8. Open your web browser
+8. Open your web browser and go to: http://[heroku app url]/googlereader/[G+ profile id]